 I am naturally more anxious and stressed.
 And I’ve always felt this linger saddness I can’t explain.
-I used to walk around feeling disempowered.
+I walked around feeling really disempowered.

 And if I’m honest, this continues to be my struggle in finding a stable mind.
 In feeling confident.
-In being myself beacuse I run on people-pleasing.
+And in being myself.
+I run on people-pleasing.
 But now I have these little mindfulness tools called yoga and meditation that can snap me back to myself even if it’s just for a second.

 I am delighted to bring more awareness to peoples lives – whether that’s physical, emotional, soulful or philosophical.